netscaler/netscaler-adc-metrics-exporter/README.md

 ### Additionals:
 As an optional configuration, Citrix ADC exporter allows you to validate the SSL server certificate provided by Citrix ADC.

 For this:
 In config.yaml, '--validate-cert' option should be set to 'yes', and certificate path should be provided using'--cacert-path' argument.
 Please confirm that certificate and '--cert-path' provided is valid.
-Additionaly, '--validate-cert(default='no')' and '--secure(default='yes')' options are set to 'yes' for certificate to be considered.
+Additionaly, '--validate-cert(default='no')' and '--secure(default='yes')' options should be set to 'yes' for certificate to be considered.

 Certificate should then be mounted at the '--cacert-path' provided.
 For instance, if cert is 'cacert.pem' and '--cacert-path' provided in 'config.yaml' is '/exporter/cacert.pem'